 Hunting Regulations & Requirements

 Landowner permission is required to hunt, fish, or trap on private lands.
 MDWFP Wildlife Management Areas are subject to special seasons and regulations which may vary from statewide seasons and regulations.
-Contact the MDWFP or area personnel (see Wildlife Management Areas) for information about these areas.
+Contact the MDWFP or area personnel (see regional offices listed in Wildlife Management Areas) for information about these areas.

 License and Hunter Education Requirements

 For information on license requirements, license exemptions, and hunter education requirements, see License Information.

 Any person who obtains a license under an assumed name or makes a materially false statement to obtain a license is guilty of a felony and shall be subject to a fine of two thousand dollars ($2,000) and/or can be imprisoned for a term of one (1) year.

 Legal shooting hours for resident game are one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset.
 Legal shooting hours for migratory birds are one-half (1/2) hour before sunrise to sunset.